Understanding Common Misconceptions in Family Law Cases

 "I've always been the primary parent, and I've made all the decisions so far, so I should have sole parenting time and decision-making!"

-First of all, the basis of this argument may be true: you may have been the primary parent and decision-maker.
-Or it may not be.
-You would be surprised how many couples do not agree on who was the primary parent during the relationship.
+First, the basis of this argument may indeed be true: you may have been the primary parent and decision-maker.
+However, you would be surprised how many couples do not agree on who was the primary parent during the relationship.

-And if neither can do that, there are many tools available for couples to resolve issues in the future, and parents can modify their parenting plans.
+After a divorce, things change.
+The primary parent needs to loosen the reins a bit, while the non-primary parent must step up.
+If neither can do that, there are many tools available for couples to resolve issues in the future.
+Parents can modify their parenting plans as needed.

 "I've always provided for the family, so I should get a greater share of the marital estate!"

-But this is not how courts review this.
-True, financial contributions to the marriage are a factor in the division of the estate, but as marriages get longer, it becomes harder to disaggregate the decisions individuals made and decisions they made in the context of their relationship.
-So you should not expect a "dollar in / dollar out" division of the marital estate.
+However, this is not how courts view the situation.
+Financial contributions to the marriage are a factor in dividing the estate, but as marriages lengthen, it becomes more challenging to separate individual decisions from those made within the relationship.
+Therefore, you should not expect a "dollar in / dollar out" division of the marital estate.

-The answer is: this is a no-fault state, and either party has the right to end the marriage.
-So even if one person wishes that were not the case, you can't get more out of the estate by opposing the divorce itself.
+The answer lies in the fact that Colorado is a no-fault state.
+Either party has the right to end the marriage.
+Even if one person wishes it were not the case, opposing the divorce does not entitle you to more from the estate.

-Yes, parenting time ensures that the children have time with each parent.
-But that is not exclusively what it is for.
-There is no expectation that children only spend time with the parent.
-That is not how things work with couples who are together: they make decisions all the time about seeing family and friends.
-And it is good for children to have a wide circle of safe grown-ups who care about them and take care of them.
+Yes, parenting time ensures that children spend time with each parent.
+However, that is not its sole purpose.
+There is no expectation that children only spend time with one parent.
+Couples who are together regularly make decisions about seeing family and friends.
+It is beneficial for children to have a wide circle of safe adults who care for them.

-It is also normal, especially after a divorce, for parents to need more help.
-So unless there are specific safety concerns about a family caregiver, you are unlikely to increase your parenting time or limit the children's time with family due to conflicts with extended family.
+After a divorce, it's normal for parents to need more help.
+Unless there are specific safety concerns regarding a family caregiver, you are unlikely to increase your parenting time or limit the children's time with family due to conflicts with extended family.

-If you have questions about a Colorado divorce, custody, or family law case, make sure you contact a lawyer who can help ensure you make the best arguments available.
+If you have questions about a Colorado divorce, custody, or family law case, it's crucial to contact a lawyer who can help you make the best arguments available.

 Comments